-Setting Up Perimeter Authentication
+5.3 Setting Up Perimeter Authentication

-Use perimeter authentication to secure your WebLogic Server applications that are accessed via the Netscape Enterprise Server Plug-In.
+Use perimeter authentication to secure your WebLogic Server applications that are accessed via the Sun Java System Web Server Plug-In.

-A WebLogic Identity Assertion Provider authenticates tokens from outside systems that access your WebLogic Server application, including users who access your WebLogic Server application through the Netscape Enterprise Server Plug-In.
+A WebLogic Identity Assertion Provider authenticates tokens from outside systems that access your WebLogic Server application, including users who access your WebLogic Server application through the Sun Java System Web Server Plug-In.
 Create an Identity Assertion Provider that will safely secure your Plug-In as follows:

-- Create a custom Identity Assertion Provider on your WebLogic Server application.
-See How to Develop a Custom Identity Assertion Provider in Developing Security Providers for WebLogic Server. - Configure the custom Identity Assertion Provider to support the "Cert" token type and make it the active token type.
-See How to Create New Token Types in Developing Security Providers for WebLogic Server. - 3.
+- 1. Create a custom Identity Assertion Provider on your WebLogic Server application.
+See "How to Develop a Custom Identity Assertion Provider" in Developing Security Providers for Oracle WebLogic Server. - 2.
+Configure the custom Identity Assertion Provider to support the "Cert" token type and make it the active token type.
+See "How to Create New Token Types" in Developing Security Providers for Oracle WebLogic Server. - 3.
 Set the clientCertProxy attribute to True in the web.xml deployment descriptor file for the Web application (or, if using a cluster, optionally set the Client Cert Proxy Enabled attribute to true for the whole cluster on the Administration Console Cluster-->Configuration-->General tab).
-See context-param in Developing Web Applications, Servlets and JSPs for WebLogic Server.

-- 4. Once you have set clientCertProxy, be sure to use a connection filter to ensure that WebLogic Server accepts connections only from the machine on which the Netscape Enterprise Server Plug-In is running.
-See Using Network Connection Filters in Programming WebLogic Security. - 5.
+See "context-param" in Developing Web Applications, Servlets, and JSPs for Oracle WebLogic Server. - 4.
+Once you have set clientCertProxy, be sure to use a connection filter to ensure that WebLogic Server accepts connections only from the machine on which the Sun Java System Web Server Plug-In is running.
+See "Using Network Connection Filters" in Programming Security for Oracle WebLogic Server. - 5.
 Web server plug-ins require a trusted Certificate Authority file in order to use SSL between the plug-in and WebLogic Server.
-Use Sun Microsystems' keytool utility to export a trusted Certificate Authority file from the DemoTrust.jks keystore file that resides in BEA_HOME/weblogic92/server/lib. - a.
-To extract the wlsdemoca file, for example, use the command: keytool -export -file trustedcafile.der -keystore DemoTrust.jks -alias wlsdemoca
+Use Sun Microsystems' keytool utility to export a trusted Certificate Authority file from the DemoTrust.jks keystore file that resides in WL_HOME/server/lib. - a.
+To extract the wlsdemoca file, for example, use the command:

+keytool -export -file trustedcafile.der -keystore DemoTrust.jks -alias wlsdemoca